 Chief Compliance Officer and Chief Financial Officer

-CooksonPeirce runs on efficiency, and Robin Miller is the proud steward of the firm’s commitment to unbiased advice based on hard numbers.
+CooksonPeirce runs on efficiency, and Robin Miller is tasked with ensuring the firm stays true to their commitment to provide unbiased advice to clients based on hard numbers.

 Robin joined CooksonPeirce in 2010 and has 31 years of experience in capital and investments.
 She spent 16 years at Allegheny Investments in a range of positions, ending her tenure there with the title of chief compliance officer.
 Prior to that, Robin served as the chief compliance officer for Fort Pitt Capital Group.